The title or the sack? Barcelona boss Setien must win over Messi to win La Liga | Goal.com

 The hope, therefore, is that Setien has made good use of the time off and come up with a strategy that suits and satisfies Messi, who hasn't scored a single goal away from home under the 61-year-old.

-During his second game in charge, at Valencia, he employed a 3-5-2 but it proved a disaster, with Barca slumping to a dismal 2-0 defeat at Mestalla.
+During his second game in charge, at Valencia, Setien employed a 3-5-2 but it proved a disaster, with Barca slumping to a dismal 2-0 defeat at Mestalla.

-The senior players have proven resistant to any further experimentation with their tried-and-trusted 4-3-3.
+The senior players have, thus, proven resistant to any further experimentation with their tried-and-trusted 4-3-3.
 The net result is that Setien’s Barca is as offensively static and defensively vulnerable as Valverde’s.

 The good news, of course, is that Luis Suarez is now fit to return to action, meaning Setien is in a position to field Barca's ‘MSG’ attacking triumvirate for the first time since taking charge.